 Father’s Favorite Child

-A motherless child, the goddess Athena quickly became Zeus’ favorite.
+A motherless child, the goddess Athena however quickly became Zeus’ favorite.
 Athena was the only one of his children that Zeus ever entrusted with his magic shield and the secret of where his lightning bolts were stored.
-The goddess Athena remained his constant ally and fierce protector, promoting his interests and serving as his advisor.
+The goddess Athena remained his constant ally and fierce protector, always promoting his interests and serving as his advisor.

 The Goddess Of War